dagger/dagger/docs/current/labs/project-zenith.md

   after that, the result will be cached, but only until the next session (a new `dagger query`, etc).
   - At some point, we will add more fine-grained cache-control.
-- Currently, Go is the only supported language for module development.
+- Currently, Go and Python are the only supported languages for module development.
+  - Python module development is not yet on par with Go.
+  - Node.js modules are not yet available, but under development.

 ## Tips and tricks